AdaCore/why3/doc/manpages.rst

 plugins.

-If a supported prover is installed under a name that is not automatically recognized by :program:`why3 config`, the option :option:`--add-prover` will add a specified binary to the configuration.
+If a supported prover is installed under a name that is not automatically recognized by :why3-tool:`config`, the option :option:`--add-prover` will add a specified binary to the configuration.
 For example, an Alt-Ergo executable :file:`/home/me/bin/alt-ergo-trunk` can be added as
 follows: